functorz-tech/momen_doc/deployment/log_service.md

 This category records all operations (add, delete, modify) on the database, including the following:

-1. Trigger method (frontend request, actionflow, AI, etc.)
+1. Trigger method (frontend request, actionflow, AI, etc.).

-2. Detailed content of the operation
+2. Detailed content of the operation.

 #### AI